kamweti/cakephp-menu-builder/README.md

 ## Installation

-* Clone the repo to a folder app/plugins/menubuilder
+* Clone the repo to a folder app/plugins/

+* Rename the folder to 'menubuilder'

 * If you have the ACL plugin installed build the new ACOs else skip this step